norman/ambry/README.md

 You can store your data in a file, a signed string suitable for storage in a cookie, or easily write your own IO adapter.

-For more info, take a peek at the [Norman Guide](http://norman.github.com/norman/file.Guide.html), or read on for some quick samples.
+For more info, take a peek at the [Guide](http://norman.github.com/norman/file.Guide.html), or read on for some quick samples.

 ## A quick tour